wardi/wardi.github.io/_pages/bad_apple.md

 If we add a 256-byte lookup table for RS then we can combine sending character codes and LCD commands into 8 bits.
-If we also reassign the upper 4 bits (DB4-DB7) we can assign new positions for commands in the table.
+Also if we reassign the upper 4 bits (DB4-DB7) we can assign new positions for commands in the table.

+This is how the lookup table is wired to RS and the upper 4 bits (DB4-DB7):

 <img src="/images/behind-lcd.jpg" height="400" alt="Lookup table circuit">

-Reassigning the upper 4 bits is the same as moving a command left or right in the table.
+In the table reassigning the upper 4 bits is the same as moving a command left or right.
+This lets us fill in unused values or repeated commands, move the set CGRAM address and function set commands out of the way, and replace unneeded commands.

-This is the combined lookup table that maps the 8 input bits from the EEPROM to 9 output bits for the LCD display module:
+This is the combined lookup table that we use to map the 8 input bits from the EEPROM to 9 output bits for the LCD display module:

 <img src="/images/hexmap.svg" height="600" alt="LCD command mapping">